Altiyan Childs: 2010–present: Debut album and controversies

 In late 2012, Childs signed with independent label Oxygen Music Group.
 His second album Born Before the Sun was expected to be released in 2013.
 The first single, "Headlines", was released in December 2012 and failed to reach the ARIA Top 100.
-In March 2013 Oxygen Music announced Childs was no longer their client.
-He was signed to Vibe Management and it was announced Childs would be going to the US to sign a recording deal, and doing a series of performances and interviews, including shows at The Viper Room in Los Angeles, the Hard Rock Hotel in San Diego and Tao Nightclub in Las Vegas.
+In March 2013, Oxygen Music announced Childs was no longer their client.
+He was signed to Vibe Management and it was announced Childs would be going to the US to sign a recording deal, and doing a series of performances and interviews, including shows at the Viper Room in Los Angeles, the Hard Rock Hotel in San Diego and Tao Nightclub in Las Vegas.
 An article in the Daily Telegraph stated that these venues all denied Childs was performing at them.
 Childs returned to Australia in May 2013 and made a statement on Facebook saying the trip had not gone as planned because he had been let down by his American agent.
-He claimed he has now been offered a contract to release his album in the US and France.
+He claimed he had then been offered a contract to release his album in the US and France.
 He also stated he was no longer with Vibe Management.

 On 20 December 2013, Childs released "Dreams" as the first single from his second studio album Born Before the Sun.
-On 13 March 2014, Childs independently released the album's second single "Girl".
-The third single "Celebrity" was released on 4 July 2014.
+On 13 March 2014, Childs independently released the album's second single, "Girl".
+The third single, "Celebrity", was released on 4 July 2014.
 Born Before the Sun was released on 27 September 2015, through independent label 9LoveRecords.
 The album is a collection of material Childs had written over the past 15 years and comes almost five years after his self-titled debut album was released.
 Born Before the Sun was made available predominantly in digital format, with physical copies made available to buy from Childs' official website.

-In 2016 Altiyan was cast in the title role for Gateway Theatre Production's Jesus Christ Superstar.
+In 2016 Childs was cast in the title role for Gateway Theatre Production's Jesus Christ Superstar.
 The show was a success, selling out all six shows in Queensland.
-The show was held at The Events Centre in Caloundra.
+The show was held at the Events Centre in Caloundra.
 Reviews were positive.